-Nutrient-Packed Liquids for Alcohol Detox
+Nutrient-Packed Liquids For Alcohol Detox

 Nutrient-rich liquids like soups, stews, and smoothies make up a crucial part of the recovery process.
-These types of foods are an important aspect in transitioning into healthy eating habits that will last long after rehab has ended because they provide comfort while restoring gut function which was damaged by substance abuse.
+These types of foods are an important aspect in transitioning into healthy eating habits that will last long after rehab has ended because they provide comfort while restoring the gut function which was damaged by substance abuse.

 The consumption of nutrient-dense fluids such as soup, stew, or juice is necessary for recovering from addiction to drugs and alcohol since these substances can put a major strain on your digestive system – this needs to be functioning properly before any solid food can enter your body.
-Soups (and other liquid dishes) offer some relief during detoxification when you’re still trying to get back onto firm dietary ground again; it’s also less taxing on our systems
+Soups (and other liquid dishes) offer some relief during detoxification when you’re still trying to get back onto the firm dietary ground again; it’s also less taxing on our systems

 Not only are these types of foods rich in nutrients and easy for the body to digest, but they can also be hydrating.
 This is important because hydration helps get drug metabolites out of the body during early recovery and can ease detox symptoms like feeling sick or lightheaded.

-Healthy Snack Items for Alcohol Detox
+Healthy Snack Items For Alcohol Detox

 Nuts are a great filling and healthy snack.
 If you have any cravings, nuts can help satisfy those wants without all the added sugar that might come from other snacks like cookies or candy bars because they’re high in protein rather than calories.